07 November 2016

 Which I do.
 Wanna intimidate the heck out of your bible study leader?
 Translate the Greek New Testament freestyle, right in front of him.
 Your bible study leader will definitely do his homework before class from now on.
 (Learned that trick from my Greek professor.
 It’s always fun.)

 And yes, any Christian, so long that they’re careful with the grammar, syntax, and context, can translate the bible.
 Any Christian.
 It’s not just for clergy, not just for scholars, not just for saints.
 Just as any Christian can read the bible, any Christian can read the original-language texts of the bible, and try to put them in their language.
 And the rest of us can judge how well they did.
-(As we will anyway.
-And should.)
+As we should.
+(As we probably will regardless.)

 Fear of a bad translation.

-See, that’s the part Christians are nervous about: They’re afraid when “unqualified people” produce “unofficial translations” of the bible, we’re gonna go astray.
+This is the part Christians are most nervous about: They’re afraid when “unqualified people” produce “unofficial translations” of the bible, we’re gonna go astray.
 Or lead others astray.

-Like the Jehovah’s Witnesses do with their sloppy bible translation which says in the beginning, the word was a god.
-Jn 1.1 NWT (They claim it’s correct ’cause theós/“God” doesn’t have an article, o/“the,” before it.
-Had they stayed consistent with this principle, they really should’ve translated the verse, “In a beginning,” ’cause arhí/“beginning” doesn’t have an article either.
-But I digress.)
+Like the Jehovah’s Witnesses do with their sloppy bible translation.
+The New World Translation says in the beginning, the word was a god.
+Jn 1.1 NWT (They claim it’s correct ’cause θεός/theós, “God,” doesn’t have the article ὁ/o before it.
+It’s a god, not the God.
+To them, this helps prove Jesus isn’t the God, but a god.

-That was the reason the churches persecuted unauthorized bible translators in the middle ages: They feared heresy.
-And frankly, some Christians think this kind of persecution isn’t so much a bad idea… though they’d make exceptions for Martin Luther, John Wycliffe, and any translator they consider a saint.
-My sainthood… well, they still consider it debatable.
+This was the reason medieval Christians persecuted unauthorized bible translators, like John Wycliffe.
+These guys didn’t work for the official churches, and they feared heresy.
+Frankly, some Christians think this kind of persecution isn’t such a bad idea… though they’d make exceptions for Wycliffe, Martin Luther, John Knox, or any translator they consider a saint.
+As for my sainthood, they consider it debatable.

 But even recognized saints, like our pastors, make ’em anxious.
 When I was a kid, I remember when my pastor at the time was going to graduate school on the weekdays.
-Suddenly all his sermons were peppered with, “Now, in the original Greek, this word means…” because he went to a good school, and of course he was taking Greek, and learning what they meant.
+Suddenly all his sermons were peppered with, “In the original Greek, this word means…” because he was taking Greek and learning to use the Greek dictionary properly.
 (My notes from the time contain a lot of my guesses as to how to spell these words.
-He pronounced a number of ’em wrong.
+He pronounced a lot of ’em wrong.
 But he was trying, which is the important thing.)

-Thing is, sometimes he didn’t get the definition right.
-I mean, he looked it up in the dictionaries, but he made the rookie mistake of many a new student of biblical Greek: When you find a word has five definitions, only one of the definitions is correct.
-But in the search for knowledge, sometimes you’re tempted to out every single one of them, just to see if one of the definitions fits better.
-But sometimes it fits you better—not the text.
+Thing is, sometimes he still didn’t get the definition right.
+He did look it up, but he made the rookie mistake of many a new Greek student: A word may have a dozen definitions, but in the context of this particular verse, only one of those definitions is correct.
+But sometimes you’re gonna be tempted to try out every single one of those definitions, just to see if it fits better.
+And sometimes it fits you better—not the text.
 Or sometimes every different definition changes the nuance of the verse just a little bit, which looks profound, but it’s actually rubbish.
 He fell for that mistake more than once.
 He eventually stopped, ’cause obviously his Greek professor got to that lesson.
 But some preachers never do learn that lesson.
-One prophet I know loves to preach on her “discoveries” where she uses alternate definitions of Hebrew words.
+One prophet I know loves to preach on her “discoveries” where she uses all the alternate definitions of Hebrew words.
 Loves it so much, she’s kinda impossible to correct.
-You can trust her prophecies, but never her sermons.
+You may be able to trust her prophecies… but never her sermons.

 And some of the reason Christians fear bad translations, is because they were raised Fundamentalist like me.
 Their churches taught ’em they couldn’t trust any bible but the King James Version; that when anyone starts talking about “the original Greek,” it’s a devilish plot to undermine the holy KJV.